 Supersedes: Revision: Effective:

-03 November 2020 08 February 2022 08 February 2022
+15 October 2020 03 November 2020 03 November 2020

-Policy Affects: 1 wn
+Policy Affects:

-All Personnel 1 (Anon of Soci
+All Personnel

 The purpose of this policy is to provide a code of conduct for employees of the University of Arizona Police Department.
 The examples that follow throughout this document shall not be construed to be all-inclusive.